Altafali11/tally-counter/README.md

 # tally-counter
-A tally counter  app is made up by html css javascript
+A tally counter  app is made up by html css and  javascript